Group-blind optimal transport to group parity and its constrained variants: Background and Notation

 where $\mathcal{C}_n\equiv\mathcal{C}_{1+(n\mod 2)}$.
 The iterations in Equation~\eqref{equ:iterative-Bregman} can converge to the unique solution of $W_{\epsilon}(P,Q)$, as $n\to+\infty$ (Fact~1.4 in \cite{bauschke2020dykstra}, \cite{benamou2015iterative,bregman1967relaxation}).
 Note that the KL projections used in the paper, is a special case of the general Bregman projections as in Definition~\ref{def:app-Bregman}.

 \paragraph{Inequality constraints} When the convex sets are not affine subspaces, iterative Bregman projections do not converge to $W_{\epsilon}(P,Q)$ (Fact~1.2 in \cite{bauschke2020dykstra}).
-Instead, Dykstra's algorithm is known to converge when used in conjunction with Bregman divergences, for arbitrary convex sets (cf. Appendix~\ref{app:Dykstra} or \cite{bauschke2020dykstra,bauschke2000dykstras}).
+Instead, Dykstra's algorithm is known to converge when used in conjunction with Bregman divergences for arbitrary closed convex sets with a non-empty intersection (cf. Appendix~\ref{app:Dykstra} or \cite{bauschke2020dykstra,bauschke2000dykstras}).
 Random Dykstra algorithm converges linearly in expectation for the general feasible sets satisfying Slater's condition \citep{necoara2022linear}.

 It could be used to solve OT problem with inequality constraints: \begin{example} The partial OT \citep{le2022multimarginal,caffarelli2010free,figalli2010optimal} only needs to transport a given fraction of mass and the two marginals $P,Q$ do not need to have the same total mass: